Aarif5856/automation-platform/demo_video/video_script.md

 "Hi, I'm going to show you a complete automation business system that's already generating revenue and can be yours today.
 This isn't just software - it's a turnkey business opportunity with a live website, working tools, and proven revenue potential of $30K+ per month."

 ## SCENE 2: WEBSITE DEMO (30 seconds - 2 minutes)
 "Let me show you the live website first.
-Here's the-automatepro.info - a professional automation business site that's already deployed and making money."
+Here's # - a professional automation business site that's already deployed and making money."

 [Show website navigation]
 - Professional design